PratikGarai/Dependency-Grapher/README.md

 # Dependency Grapher For Python

 This is a simple tool to generate a dependency graph for a Python project.
-It uses the `ast` module to parse the source code and extract the dependencies.
+It uses the `ast` module to parse the source code and extract the dependencies.<br>
+Generated graphs can be used to understand the structure of the project and identify the dependencies between different modules.<br>
+Cycle detections are highlighed using red color by the program in the generated graph automatically.

 ## AIM